Marco4413/ProcessorEmulator/DOCUMENTATION.md

 This instruction doesn't do anything and its code is 0, this is used to ignore empty memory.

+## BRK

+This instruction is a simple breakpoint, the processor can be resumed by going to Processor->Pause/Resume.
+This instruction shouldn't be used in the final program, it's just a way of debugging your code by automatically pausing the processor at a point in the program without having to press the pause button in the app.

 ## DATA

 `DATA addr val`

 Sets the value at `addr` to `val`.

+**Example:**

 ```Assembly
 ; Sets the contents of val to the value of the